YWilix/Beach-Orientation-Finder/README.md

 - #### integration of this tool in a non-unity project :
   Until now, I didn't provide a plug-and-use way to integrate this tool inside a non-unity project since the integration method depends a lot on your app's target platform and used technologies.
 But you can easily find a way to integrate it using for example ***Unity as a Library*** or ***inter process communication*** etc.

-## How does it work under the hood :
+## :mag: How does it work under the hood :
 The entire world map was recreated using 2D colliders in unity in two versions , one **"filled"** map and one **"empty"** map and I put in the unity world a Gameobject called **Point** that has a circle collider and the BeachDirectionCalculator script. <br>

 When the **GetBeachAngle** function within that script gets called with some coordinates, The Point moves to the corresponding position in the Unity world.
 It then Shoots Raycasts in the shape of a circle with a length in kilometers equal to the **CircleRadius variable** to get intersection points with the **"empty" map**.
 Then, those points get simply used to get some angle ,lets call it beta, by fitting a line to those points and finding beta with some simple math (please refer to the **GetBeachAngle function** to get into details). <br>